keboola/connection-docs/components/extractors/database/mysql/index.md

 [MySQL](https://www.mysql.com/) is an open source database that enables delivering high-performance and scalable web-based and embedded database applications.

-Our connectors support most recent versions of MySQL / AWS Aurora.
+Our connectors support the most recent versions of MySQL / AWS Aurora.
 You may choose different strategies to synchronize your data:

 - [Query-based connector](/components/extractors/database/sqldb/#create-new-configuration)
 - [Log-based CDC](/components/extractors/database/mysql#log-based-binlog-cdc)